 Grocery stores usually play music over the loudspeaker.
-A large portion of that music is music in English but rather than playing classic soothing music you’ll hear popular songs including songs with profanity in them.
+A large portion of that music is in English, but rather than playing soothing classical music, you’ll often hear English songs, including songs with profanity in them.

 Other Things To Consider

-Do you put your stuff in storage?
+Do you put your things in storage?
 Do you sell it all?
 Do you ship it?

 97) Where will you go when and if you return home to your country?

-98) Don’t expect a ton of people to come and visit you: it’s expensive.
+98) Don’t expect a ton of people to come and visit you:

 It’s expensive to travel so don’t be surprised if people don’t come to visit you.